Benchmarking Zero-Shot Recognition with Vision-Language Models: Challenges on Granularity and Specificity: Evaluate Specificity Robustness

-Lastly, we report the image-to-text retrieval results in \cref{table:coco_img2txt_retrieval} when combining different positive and negative text.
+Then, we report the image-to-text retrieval results in \cref{table:coco_img2txt_retrieval} when combining different positive and negative text.
 We can see that using harder positives or harder negatives can degrade image-to-text retrieval performance, and retrieving label prompts from captions with small errors is extremely hard.
-Comparing the performance of different models, we can see that the BLIP model fine-tuned on COCO is the best when the positive text are true captions which is nature since it is trained on the same data.
+Comparing the performance of different models, we can see that the BLIP model with the fusion design fine-tuned on COCO is the best when the positive text are true captions which is nature since it is trained on the same data. however, results in worse performance when distinguishing poisoned captions.
 When the positive text is label prompts, FLAVA is the best or the second best model, probabally due to its additional uni-modal training data/loss.
 UniCL is the best when single-label prompts are the positives, which we think can be explained by the ImageNet21K classification dataset in its training data.

-Similar to the fine-tuning strategy in \cite{yuksekgonul2022vlmbow}, we can also adapt the proposed hard positive and hard negative generation method to augment the training data.
-However, this does not imply that the problem can be solved since the model will likely fail on cases not covered by our augmentation strategy.
-For exmaple, NegCLIP finetuned on their order-perturbated text still fail our benchmark.
-We further study this and including more results in Appendix.

-\textbf{Image area of concepts can affect the scores} We also test the ranking correlation between the single-label prompt scores and the image region of that label.
-We found overall weak positive correlations (correlation scores 0.336), and 38 out of 80 classes have stronger correlations ($>0.5$) with $p$-value$< 0.05$.
-It indicates that the concepts occupying more pixels in an image can contribute more scores compared to those with smaller areas.